haemishkyd/flasklogintemplate/README.md

 This a simple Flask APP to register and login as user into a website.

-This an almost RAW project, there is just the necessary thigs to workout perfectly:
+This an almost RAW project, there is just the necessary things to work perfectly:
 Forms and its validations
 Database to save entries
 Queries and a log in and logout system with a "remember me" cookie.